CAOR-MINES-ParisTech/colibri-vr/docs/index.md

 - The [Datasets](https://caor-mines-paristech.github.io/colibri-vr/datasets) page provides a list of online image datasets on which the project can be tested.
 - The [FAQ](https://caor-mines-paristech.github.io/colibri-vr/faq) page answers frequently asked questions.

-## News
-{: .d-inline-block }
-New
-{: .label .label-green }

-Still working on the documentation.
-The package has tentatively been uploaded to GitHub, should be uploaded to the asset store soon!